AndrewDMorgan/Note-Manager/README.md

  * Settings to customize the application
  * Saving and auto saving
  * Add creation of sub-notes/descriptions
- * Add drop down menu for sub-notes (will move other elements in the collumn down)
+ * Sub notes rendering
+ * Different sorting modes for calander events
+ * Different views, calander view, note view, ect... with different ordering/sorting options
+ * Light mode theme
+ * So many other features I haven't though of hopefully

 ## Bugs
+ * Theoretically all items to the side in a 2D grid of TextBoxContainer's will be shifted with the shift method
- * So far no known bugs, knock on wood
+ * No problematic bugs so far, knock on wood